KID-22/LLM-IR-Bias-Fairness-Survey/README.md

 ## Citation
 If you find our work useful for your research, please cite our work:
 ```
-@article{dai2024unifying,
+@inproceedings{dai2024bias,
-  title={Unifying Bias and Unfairness in Information Retrieval: A Survey of Challenges and Opportunities with Large Language Models},
+  title={Bias and Unfairness in Information Retrieval Systems: New Challenges in the LLM Era},
   author={Dai, Sunhao and Xu, Chen and Xu, Shicheng and Pang, Liang and Dong, Zhenhua and Xu, Jun},
-  journal={arXiv preprint arXiv:2404.11457},
+  booktitle={Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining},
+  pages={6437--6447},
   year={2024}
 }
 ```